Jonathan Hartley | tartley@tartley.com | blog | github | +1 507 513 1101

 Sep 2006

-I single-handedly designed and coded Habitat Capture, a desktop GIS tool in .Net using ArcObjects.
-End users described it as “about a billion times better” than their last commissioned tool.
-The dataset they produced with my tool ended up winning that year’s British Cartographic Society award.
-For Ordinance Survey I designed spatial SQL queries to run against the UK’s definitive multi-terabyte geographic dataset, as a proof-of-concept to derive new sellable data products.
+Single-handedly designed and coded Habitat Capture, a desktop GIS tool in C# using ArcObjects, which end users described as “about a billion times better” than their last commissioned tool.
+The dataset they produced with my tool ended up winning the British Cartographic Society’s award for the year.
+For Ordinance Survey I designed spatial SQL queries to run against MasterMap in Oracle, the UK’s definitive multi-terabyte geographic dataset.
+ESRI UK asked me to create an AutoCAD to ArcMap importer in C#, improving over their existing one by correctly handling nested geometries such as holes.

 Education